-- Adjustment of status or workers ability to remain in the country on a guest worker program. - H2A reform or by way of another new guest worker program that streamlines the process and mandates a wage lesser then the current Adverse Wage Rate and eases the requirement for advertising prior to hiring in local newspapers. - A guest worker bill should not have a cap at all or have a cap that is sufficient to provide an adequate number of agricultural workers in the U.S. - A work visa that provides year-round labor force for agribusiness such as Dairy. - NJFB opposes the requirement to use E-verify absent a revised agricultural industry supported guest worker program.
+- Adjustment of status or workers ability to remain in the country on a guest worker program. - H2A reform or by way of another new guest worker program that streamlines the process and uses only farm field workers wage to determine the adverse wage rate and eases the requirement for advertising prior to hiring in local newspapers. - A guest worker bill should not have a cap at all or have a cap that is sufficient to provide an adequate number of agricultural workers in the U.S. - A work visa that provides year-round labor force for agribusiness such as Dairy. - NJFB opposes the requirement to use E-verify absent a revised agricultural industry supported guest worker program.